 - Behaviour support via alternative provision at “The Lantern” at Whitefield Primary School

-- We hold termly school liaison meetings to discuss pupils causing concern with some of Local Authority colleagues.
-Parents are consulted before a child is referred to any of the above services.
+Parents are always consulted before a child is referred to any of the above services.

 How are staff at Warden Hill Junior School trained and supported to work with pupils who have special educational needs?

-Staff receive training from relevant health care professionals to meet pupils’ physical and medical needs
+- Staff receive training from relevant education and health care professionals to meet pupils’ physical and medical needs

-- Whole staff training is regularly delivered to support specific aspects of special needs as required by the SENCo or an external professional
+- Whole staff training is regularly delivered to support specific aspects of special needs as required by the SENDCo or an external professional

 - All staff have annual safeguarding training

-- Newly qualified teachers receive training and support from the school SENCo
+- Newly qualified teachers receive training and support from the school SENDCo

 How will Warden Hill Junior School support pupils moving to another school?